fiveisgreen/gptLong-commandline/README.md

 # Command-line Interface
 This is a fork of the GPT-3 Sandbox described more below.
 This fork adds python based shell commands for interacting with OpenAI models from a linux the command line (developed on WSL2/Ubuntu20.04 on Windows 10).
-These commands support processing of arbitrarily long text files.
-Long files are automatically chunked and processed, then restitched.

-Two commands are made available `gpt` and `gpte`.
+Two commands are made available `gpt` and `gpte`. `gpte` can be used to edit arbitrarily long text files according to an edit prompt, by chunking the long file, calling the edit/system prompt along with the chunk, and then stitching the resut. `gpt` calls a basic single-prompt single-answer interaction, GPT-3 style.

+For both, use the -c or --code options to change to code oriented models.

 ## The gpt command
 The `gpt` command takes in a prompt and produces a single result.
+The prompt can have multiple parts, and can mix command-line text and multiple file prompt components.
+Call gpt -h for full usage details.

+### Examples:

+> gpt "What is the Capital of France?"

+Most basic use, prompts text-davinci-003, aka GPT-3.

+> gtp "Write a hiku about being put on call holding" --temp 0.9 -p 2 -q 2

+Manually set temperature, presence, and frequency penalties.
+The gtp command is also defined for typo correction, and is identical to gpt.

+> gpt "What is the Capital of France?" -o outputFile.txt --echo

+-o writes the responce to outputFile.txt, and since the --echo/-e option is used, the prompt is also echoed into that file.

+> gpt -f promptFile1.txt promptFile2.txt -o outputFile.txt "My prompt prefix" "My prompt suffix" --disable --verbose

+This will take as prompt the prompt prefix, then the contents of the prompt files, then the suffix.
+All are seperated by \n in the final prompt.
+This is useful for engineering a prompt structure that frames some content stored in the files.
+There is no limit to the number of prompt files other than the model's token limit.
+--disable/-d prevent the command from actually calling GPT.
+Use this for prompt command development. --verbose prints what the script is doing in detail.

+> gpt -f myBuggyCode.cpp -c "Serve as an expert software test engineer and identify bugs in the following code:"

+Turn on code mode and use the code-davinci-002 model.

 ## The gpte command
-The `gpt` command takes in a prompt and produces a single result.
+The `gpte` is centered around file editing.
+It takes two prompts: an instruction prompt and a body prompt.

+### Usage Examples
+> gtpe "my instruction prompt" -f bodyFile [-o outfile]
+> gpte "my instruction prompt" "my body prompt to edit"
+> gtpe -f bodyFile1 -i instrFile1 instrFile2 [-o outfile]

+Important Option Flags:
+* -g --gtp3     switch the model from edit mode (text-davinci-edit-001) with 2 prompts to text-davinci-003 wiht a merged instruction and body.
+* -c --code     switch engine to code mode code-davinci-edit-001 (code-davinci-002 if combined with -g).
+* -e --echo     prints prompt and responce to terminal
+* -v --verbose  turn on verbose printint
+* -d --disable  disables GTP-3 call for debugging
+* -v --version  print version.

 ## Setup
 gpte command calls a file difference tool, which can be Meld, vimdiff, or diff.
 I recommend installing [Meld](https://meld.app/).
 You then have to

 `git clone https://github.com/fiveisgreen/gptLong-commandline.git`

-Get your OpenAI API key ready and call the setup script.
+Get your [OpenAI API key](https://platform.openai.com/account/api-keys) ready and call the setup script.

 `cd gptLong-commandline`